 - Toyota Soarer (Lexus SC) (Read our Toyota Soarer Buying Guide)

 The Aristo was around got only 14 short years (1991-2005), but its twin brother, the Lexus GS is still in production today.
 The only reason the Aristo was never offered in North America was that Toyota wanted to push its luxury brand, which was Lexus of course.
 In this section, we are going to have a look at the different generations that Toyota produced over the Aristo’s lifespan.

 First Generation (1991-1997)

 Many people believe the reason the Aristo was so well received was thanks to the help of an Italian design firm called Italdesign Giugiaro.
 They were responsible for the elegant, sweeping lines and low drag coefficient that mimicked the European cars of the time.

 First released in October 1991, the Aristo was built in a state-of-the-art facility where most of the work was done by automated robots.
 For example, 4,200 body welds were done by a robot, while only eight were left up to humans.
-This meant that the chances of getting something wrong was greatly reduced.
+This meant that the chances of getting something wrong were greatly reduced.

 The first generation was offered with three engine variations and two automatic transmissions to choose from.
-There was two straight-six 2JZ engines (one turbo and one N/A) and a third 4.0L V8 was added later in 1992, which came with AWD as standard.
+There were two straight-six 2JZ engines (one turbo and one N/A) and a third 4.0L V8 was added later in 1992, which came with AWD as standard.

 Yes, the Aristo has the same 2JZ-GTE engine as the MK4 Supra!

 The interior was also loaded with available luxury options such as walnut trim, leather and electronically tilt and telescopic steering wheel, moonroof, and an automatic 12-CD changer.
-As standard, the Aristo came with standard driver and passenger air bags.
+As standard, the Aristo came with standard driver and passenger airbags.